solpyro/AdventOfCode2022/README.md

 I guess (hope) things are getting easier as we get closer to Christmas.
 Parsing and Part 1 were easy and quick.
 Part 2 is going to take some thinking about.

+After a little puzzling, I figured out an algorithm to walk the tree and invert the operations, but the answer it spat out was `-3582317955835` which is apparently incorrect.
+Given all other monkeys shout positive numbers, I'm assuming this is a memory overflow issue, although the number is well within the range of the a `long`.

 ## Day 22: ???

 ## Day 23: ???